Slepian/Slepian/README.md

 ## Keeping the software updated
 This repository and all the slepian_alpha etc repositories are regularly updated.
-To keep your software up to date I included the scripts
+To keep your software up to date I included the Matlab/Octave function

-`./update_all.sh`

-for Linux/Mac/Unix

-and

-`update_all.bat`

-for Windows.
+`update_all()`

 To avoid conflicts when updating I recommend that if you change any of provided files in your folder, that you rename them.
 This way, an update will simply overwrite the provided files and will ignore your new functions/files/scripts.